833.200.0213

 Real-time Data

-Many businesses now have access to real-time data, allowing them to calculate more accurate average costs and make timely decisions regarding pricing and restocking.
-Real-time data helps with counting inventory costs by providing up-to-the-minute information about the status of items, including quantities and current values.
+Many businesses now have access to instant data to calculate more accurate average costs and make timely decisions regarding pricing and restocking.

-This pinpoint accuracy allows businesses to make more accurate calculations for the cost of goods sold (COGS) and the value of remaining inventory.
-Real-time figures also help identify discrepancies or errors quickly, enabling timely corrections and reducing the risk of financial inaccuracies in inventory valuation.
+This pinpoint accuracy enables businesses to calculate the cost of goods sold (COGS) and the value of remaining inventory with greater precision.

 Regular Physical Counts to Counter Market Volatility